Soundtrack Pro

 Former music software from Apple Inc.

 Soundtrack Pro is a discontinued music composing and audio editing application made by Apple Inc. It included a collection of just over 5,000 royalty free professional instrument loops and sound effects for use.
 The software was featured in the Logic Studio and Final Cut Studio software bundles; It was discontinued with the release of Final Cut Pro X, Motion 5, and Compressor 4.

 History

 An earlier incarnation of the package, Soundtrack, was first sold as part of Apple's Final Cut Pro 4 video editor, released in April 2003.
 It was then released as a stand-alone product, but due to low demand it was discontinued.
 The main concept of Soundtrack was to allow people who are not professional composers to produce original music for their videos or DVDs, royalty-free.
 The music could be easily scored to QuickTime movies and Final Cut Pro projects.
 Soundtrack was reinstated in January 2005 as part of Final Cut Express HD.
+Soundtrack and all future versions contains a DVD of Apple Loops that were also part of the GarageBand Loops.

 Also see a release history in context with the rest of Final Cut Studio.